BrandonBahret/Activity-Logger/README.md

 To Start logging an activity:
   click the name of the activity, then click "Start Activity" Once finished you can click "Add Comments" to write a summary of what you did.
-  Finaly click "finish" to save the log.
+  Finally click "finish" to save the log.

 To Remove an activity:
   click the name of the activity, then click "Remove"

 ------Data Tab------

-Click the name of the activity, to view it's data.
+Click on the name of an activity to view it's data.

 Export Text:
-  This will save the text currently being displayed to a text file
+  This will save the text currently being displayed to a text file.

 Export Timestamps:
-  This will save the individual timestamps for the currently displayed data.
+  This will save the individual timestamps for the currently displayed data to a csv file.

+Delete Entry:
+  Click on an entry, then the button labeled "Delete Entry" to remove an entry.

+Edit Comment:
+  Click on an entry, then the button labeled "Edit Comment" to edit it's comment.